(This is a reader gun review contest entry, click here for more details.)

 For all you Safety Sallys out there, note that the operation did not require the trigger to be pulled.
 The slide must be locked to the rear, ensuring that a visual inspection can be made of the chamber.
 Also, the takedown lever cannot be rotated with the slide in battery or a magazine inserted.
 Reassembly is just as easy.
 Insert the barrel and spring into the slide, guide the slide back onto the rails and lock to the rear (make sure the takedown lever is the down position).
 Rotate the takedown lever up, release the slide and you are done.

 To do a caliber swap or to change out the grip module, simply remove the slide as before and then pull the takedown lever out the frame.
-Then, push the fire control unit forward and lift out.
+Then, push the fire-control unit forward and lift out.
 Honestly, I would still disassemble to this level just for cleaning because it is so much easier to get in all the nooks and crannies.
-The P320 is definitely the easiest-to-clean semi-auto I have ever used.
+The SIG P320 Compact is definitely the easiest-to-clean semi-auto I have ever used.

 Grab your other frame, pop the unit in, reinsert the takedown lever (this admittedly takes some practice), reassemble as before, and you’re done.

 Since we are talking about the modularity here, let’s talk about its real-world application.
 First, it’s kind of neat, and the ease of cleaning is an awesome bonus.
-Since only the fire control unit is serialized, the ability to order all the conversion parts and have them delivered to your door is really cool.
+Since only the fire-control unit is serialized, the ability to order all the conversion parts and have them delivered to your door is really cool.
 However, unless they can get the street price of the caliber conversion kits under $250, then I don’t see the modular aspect being any more successful than the P250.
-Where I did see some value, however, is swapping out the frame sizes on the same size slide.
+Where I did see some value, however, is swapping out the frame sizes on the same-sized slide.
 So, that is what I did.
-I found a P250 subcompact frame (it took forever to find one in stock) and ordered a 12 round subcompact magazine.
+I found a P250 subcompact frame (it took forever to find one in stock) and ordered a 12-round subcompact magazine.
 All told, it was about $100 after shipping (because SIG is really, really proud of their magazines).
 The end result looks like this:

 Using my own calipers, these are the actual measurements I got on the dimensions of the P320 Compact/Carry: